Blog

 Inflammasome Activation Pathways: A Comprehensive Overview

 Inflammasomes are complex intracellular structures that play a pivotal role in the immune response by detecting pathogenic microorganisms and sterile stressors.
 Their activation is a critical step in the host defense system, leading to the maturation and secretion of pro-inflammatory cytokines like IL-1β and IL-18.
 This article provides a detailed examination of the mechanisms underlying inflammasome activation.
 Understanding the Inflammasome: Structure and Function Inflammasomes are multiprotein oligomers, primarily composed of a sensor (typically a pattern recognition receptor), the adaptor protein ASC, and the effector protein pro-caspase-1.
-The most well-studied inflamma
+The most well-studied inflammasomes

 …